 It is strange that this did not move me in the least, and does not now.
 I have long disbelieved that I should ever be in health again, and I have no wish that it were otherwise.
 How my mother will grieve!
-I never spoke to her of the hope of relief, but others have.
+I never spoke to her of the hope of rehef, but others have.
 That was too low a hope for me, though I am far from saying that I may not some time sink for want of it.
 At present I fear only the intellectual and moral consequences of a life of confinement.
 If they cannot be obviated, I must meekly bear them too.

-Mr. Macready visited her about this time, and thus records in his journal the impression she left upon his mind: -
+Mr. Macready visited her about this time, and thus records in his journal the impression she left upon his mind:-

-"March 28, 1841. - Intended to post to South Shields and cross the ferry to Tynemouth, but stopped and turned the postboy, and made him go to Newcastle, from thence to take the railway.
+"March 28, 1841.-Intended to post to South Shields and cross the ferry to Tynemouth, but stopped and turned the postboy, and made him go to Newcastle, from thence to take the railway.
 Was half an hour before the train started; lunched; wrote a note for Miss Martineau.
 Went by railway to North Shields.
 Walked to Tynemouth, and inquiring at the post-office Miss Martineau's address, called on her, sending up my note; she was very glad to see me.
 We talked over many things and persons.
 She is a heroine, or, to speak more truly, her fine sense and her lofty principles, with the sincerest religion, give her a fortitude that is noble to the best height of heroism."

-Writing in 1842 to console her friend under severe bereavement, she says: ---- wealth and his repose, and put his reputation to hazard, from love to the helpless!
+Writing in 1842 to console her friend under severe bereavement, she says :-

+"I know that you will endure, - you are experienced in death.
+What would it be to you in this hour, that he had gained wealth, and lived in the praises of the vulgar part of society?
+What comfort is there not now, in the truth that he has sacrificed his wealth and his repose, and put his reputation to hazard, from love to the helpless!
 We are of one mind, dear friend, about these things.
-You do not perplex yourself with repining at the loss of your dearest friends, and I am satisfied to be confined to two rooms for a long time or a short, - and there the matter ends.
+You do not perplex yourself with repining at the loss of your dearest friends, and I am satisfied to be confined to two rooms for a long time or a short,-and there the matter ends.
 We can smile an understanding to each other, and proceed to our business.
 When you hear me inquired for, just state the main truth, that I am not likely to die yet, but can never recover if the physicians are right.
 I am so unfit now for authorship, that I close with the fourth volume of the 'Playfellow.'
-I thank you for what you tell me of the first volume, - The Settlers at Home.
+I thank you for what you tell me of the first volume,-The Settlers at Home.
 It rejoices me always to hear of children being moved by any thing I write.
 You hear of the awful position of our public affairs.
 How are our starving multitudes to be fed?"